 As part of their campaign, all money raised goes back to environmental education programs in schools.

 One alternative is to use a paper straw, however, they are still a single use waste item.
 Whilst they do eventually biodegrade, it could take longer than 180 days.
 They also have a higher monetary cost to the consumer.

 Another option is reusable stainless steel straws.
 They are cheap to buy, come with a cleaning brush, are dishwasher safe and can be recycled (or given away) when no longer needed.

-As human’s are such a creative species, in response to the plastic straw pollution problem, we have also come up with straws made from bamboo, glass, titanium, sterling silver and ice.
+As human’s are such a creative species, in response to the plastic straw pollution problem, we have also come up with straws made from titanium, sterling silver and ice.
 Then there’s straws made from the tubular stem of wheat plants, edible straws made from a seaweed base, and extra long pasta tubes used as straws.